IATA DGR 67th Refresher

 This online certification course meets the IATA DGR dangerous goods refresher training requirements for personnel involved in shipping any of the nine cases of hazardous goods by air.
 Students should not take this IATA renewal course until they have first completed initial IATA DGR training and certification.

-If you do not have a copy, you will need to purchase the IATA Dangerous Goods Regulations (DGR) Manual both for reference purposes in your day to day shipping operations, and while taking this course.
+If you do not have a copy, you should consider purchasing the IATA Dangerous Goods Regulations (DGR) Manual both for reference purposes in your day to day shipping operations, and while taking this course.
+Specific guides are also available for Battery Shipping Regulations and other topics.

 You can access the IATA DGR Current Edition Significant Changes document from our "Resources" section.